ajtowns/bitcoin/doc/developer-notes.md

 - `LogError(fmt, params...)` should be used in place of `LogInfo` for severe problems that require the node (or a subsystem) to shut down entirely (e.g., insufficient storage space).

+- `LogEssential(fmt, params...)` should be used in place of `LogInfo` for essential messages that should never be subject to ratelimiting.

 - `LogWarning(fmt, params...)` should be used in place of `LogInfo` for severe problems that the node admin should address, but are not